leifclaesson/Rotary/README.md

 Rotary encoder handler for arduino. v1.1

 Copyright 2011 Ben Buxton.
 Licenced under the GNU GPL Version 3.
+Forked from https://github.com/buxtronix/arduino which also contains other unrelated things in the same repo so I had to make an all new repo.

 Contact: bb@cactii.net

 A typical mechanical rotary encoder emits a two bit gray code